All ORL Branches are closed on statutory holidays

 To book a free tour for adults contact the Rutland Branch at 250-765-8165 or email us at rutland@orl.bc.ca

-The Rutland Branch has 13 internet terminals with word processing capabilities available for one hour daily.
+The Rutland Branch features 13 public internet terminals with word processing capabilities available for 1 hour of internet time.
+Use your library card to log in or speak with staff to receive a temporary computer pass.
+Extensions may be granted provided there are enough free terminals available.
 Staff can give limited assistance to technical inquiries.

 Unlimited Wi-Fi access is available during open hours with you own device.